Leading Rehabilitation Providers Partner in Key Telehealth Research Study in Response to COVID-19 Pandemic

 About Brooks Rehabilitation For 50 years, Brooks Rehabilitation, headquartered in Jacksonville, Fla., has been a comprehensive source for physical rehabilitation services.
 As a nonprofit organization, Brooks operates one of the nation's largest inpatient rehabilitation hospitals in the U.S. with 160 beds, one of the region's largest home healthcare agencies, over 40 outpatient therapy clinics, a Center for Inpatient Rehabilitation in partnership with Halifax Health in Daytona Beach, the Brooks Rehabilitation Medical Group, two skilled nursing facilities, assisted living and memory care.
 Brooks will treat more than 55,000 patients through their system of care each year.
 In addition, Brooks operates the Clinical Research Center, which specializes in research for stroke, brain injury, spinal cord injury and more to advance the science of rehabilitation.
 Brooks also provides many low or no cost community programs and services such as the Brooks Clubhouse, Brooks Aphasia Center and Brooks Adaptive Sports and Recreation to improve the quality of life for people living with physical disabilities.
 For more information, visit brooksrehab.org.
 Connect with us via Youtube, Facebook and Twitter.

 About Mary Free Bed Rehabilitation Hospital Mary Free Bed is a not-for-profit, nationally accredited, rehabilitation hospital in Grand Rapids, Michigan.
 Since 1891, Mary Free Bed has restored hope and freedom through rehabilitation for children and adults with brain injuries, strokes, spinal cord injuries, multiple traumas, amputations, cancer and other diagnoses.
 The combination of more than 110 specialized medical and sports rehabilitation programs and an exclusive focus on rehabilitation enables specialty physicians and staff to help patients achieve extraordinary clinical results.
-Additionally, the Mary Free Bed Rehabilitation Network includes more than three dozen acute-care hospitals across Michigan and Indiana.
+The Mary Free Bed Rehabilitation Network includes 38 hospitals in Michigan and Indiana.
+Mary Free Bed also manages rehabilitation care for 351 inpatient beds and with an extensive outpatient system.
 For more information, visit maryfreebed.com.
 Connect with us via Facebook, Instagram and Youtube.

 About Madonna Rehabilitation Hospital Madonna Rehabilitation Hospitals offers world-class physical and medical rehabilitation and research.
 Specializing in brain and spinal cord trauma, stroke and neurological conditions for adults and children, Madonna takes the most medically complex cases.
 We offer hope and healing and return patients back to their communities at a higher rate than industry benchmarks.
 Learn more at madonna.org.
 Connect with us via Facebook.